codeFarmerJack/Manuals/Git_Commands.md

  	Keep in mind that cloning all branches might result in a larger repository size, so be cautious, especially if the repository is large.
 # 13. How to download a specific branch?
 ## 	(1) To download a specific branch from a Git repository,
-    you can use the 'git clone' command wit the '--branch' option.
+    you can use the 'git clone' command with the '--branch' option.
 Here's the syntax:
   	'git clone --branch <branch-name> <repository -url>
    	Replace '<branch-name>' with the name of the branch you want to download and '<repository-url>' with the URL of the Git repo.
 ## 	(2) If you want to download a specific branch from an existing repository
     (i.e., you've already cloned the repository but want to fetch a specific branch), you can use the following commands:
   	'''
    	git fetech origin <branch-name>